-Bangkok is currently split in two broader areas of Silom and Sukhamvit.
-Silom is the old settlement of city, where more residents stay while Sukhamvit is fairly new, attracts a lot of tourists and newbies and is livelier.
+Bangkok is currently split into two broader areas of Silom and Sukhamvit.
+Silom is the old settlement of the city, where more residents stay while Sukhamvit is fairly new, attracts a lot of tourists and newbies and is livelier.
 Till the mid 90’s Silom used to be the preferred destination for tourists and business hunters but now Sukhamvit rules all corners.

 My Initial Experience–

 The first night I reached here, I got mugged.
-I was looking for a place to stay as I came out of airport and took the cab, he took me to Soi 13A.
-This is a dingy by-lane and I managed to grab a cheap style hotel for first night, by now the time was already 11 PM and I was hungry as anything.
-I came to main Sukhamvit road and walked till Soi 21, in search of a place to eat, to my surprise there were none.
+I was looking for a place to stay as I came out of the airport and took the cab, he took me to Soi 13A.
+This is a dingy by-lane and I managed to grab a cheap style hotel for the first night, by now the time was already 11 PM and I was hungry as anything.
+I came to the main Sukhamvit road and walked till Soi 21, in search of a place to eat, to my surprise there were none.

 I asked a Tuk-Tuk driver to guide me and he made a deal for 200 THB stating he would take me to a place to eat, took another 15 mins and took me to a fairly expensive place to eat, which by the way charged me 400 THB and wasted another 40 minutes.
 I was fuming by the end of this meal, desperately wanted to go back home and just sleep.
 Had to take another Tuk-Tuk to get back, no choice.